Guilford County, North Carolina: History

 In 1891, Greensboro was selected as the home of a land-grant institution for African Americans, the Agricultural and Mechanical College for the Colored Race, now known as North Carolina Agricultural and Technical State University.
 It was the nation's second college established under the federal Morrill Act of 1890 and was the first state-supported school for people of color in North Carolina.

 Also in 1891, the county became home to the state's first and only publicly supported institution of higher learning for women, the State Normal and Industrial School, established in Greensboro especially to train teachers.
 In 1932, the school joined with the University of North Carolina at Chapel Hill and North Carolina State University in Raleigh to form the Consolidated University of North Carolina; it was renamed as the Woman's College of the University of North Carolina.
 From the 1930s to the 1960s, the Woman's College was the third-largest women's university in the world.
 In 1963, the university was changed to a coed institution, and its curriculum was gradually expanded to include graduate work.
 It is now known as the University of North Carolina at Greensboro.

 Immanuel Lutheran College and Seminary was located on a small campus on East Market Street from 1905 until it closed in 1961.
 "Lutheran" was founded by white ethnic German Lutherans for black students in 1903 in Concord, at a time when education was racially segregated and blacks had limited access to higher education.
 When the school moved to the county seat of Greensboro, Lutherans built a large granite main building for it.
 The school operated a high school, junior college, and seminary under the jurisdiction of the Evangelical Lutheran Synodical Conference of North America.

-In 1911, a new county called Piedmont County was proposed, with High Point as its county seat, to be created from Guilford, Davidson and Randolph Counties.
+In 1911, a new county called Piedmont County was proposed, with High Point as its county seat, to be created from Guilford, Davidson and Randolph counties.
 Many people appeared at the courthouse to oppose the plan, vowing to go to the state legislature to protest.
 The state legislature voted down the plan in February 1911.
+The same year, Guilford County became one of the first U.S. counties to have its own public health department.